yarisvt/tyk-docs/tyk-docs/content/analyse/redis-mongodb-sizing.md

 ## <a name="example"></a>Example
-if you serve 1M requests per day, and require fast access to the last seven days of request logs (usually way less, and the performance of the log viewer is not a concern), with 3 months of aggregated logs, the memory requirements for Mongo can be as follows:
+if you serve 1MB requests per day, and require fast access to the last seven days of request logs (usually way less, and the performance of the log viewer is not a concern), with 3 months of aggregated logs, the memory requirements for Mongo can be as follows:

-Request_logs_index ( 30% * (1GB * 7) ) + aggregated(3month * 30mb) ~= 2.1GB + 90MB = ~ 2.2GB
+Request_logs_index ( 30% * (1GB * 7) ) + aggregated(3month * 30MB) ~= 2.1GB + 90MB = ~ 2.2GB

 In addition to storing working data in memory, MongoDB also requires space for some internal data structures.
 In general multiplying the resulting number by 2x should be enough.
-In the above example, your MongoDB server should have around 4.4 GB of available memory.
+In the above example, your MongoDB server should have around 4.4GB of available memory.